 Aluminum has been detected in calcium, magnesium, and phosphate salts used in parenteral solutions, and it has been found high in lung tissue as a result of tobacco and cannabis smoke inhalation.
 When aluminum is used in water treatment facilities, concentration in community water supplies can reach 93 µmol/L (2,500 µg/L).

-Aluminium and Alzheimer’s disease:
+Aluminum and Alzheimer’s disease:

 Though not proven as a causative agent, it is striking that the neurofibrillary tangles of neurons that characterize the brains of Alzheimer’s patients (as well as in patients with amyotrophic lateral sclerosis and Parkinson’s and Huntington’s diseases) accumulate aluminum.
 A study group with aluminum exposure had higher vanilmandelic and homovanillic acids in urine and were significantly different from controls on neurobehavioral tests.
 As yet no study or group of studies has been able to confirm that aluminium is involved in the development of Alzheimer’s disease.